-There are ELISAs available which can detect RABV antigens.
+There are ELISAs available which can detect RABV antibodies.
 However, none are validated for their application in international animal movement or trade (WOAH 2022c).
-These ELISAs have been used to detect serological response in post mass vaccination surveys; for example, oral vaccination campaigns.
+These ELISAs have been used to detect serological response in post mass vaccination surveys; for example, oral vaccination Department of Agriculture, Fisheries and Forestry campaigns.
 ELISAs should be validated before being applied in each local setting due to significant variations in animal species being surveyed and the circulating RABV strains (WOAH 2022c).
-Until further information is available, ELISAs cannot be considered to replace

-RNATTs for validation of serological response to vaccination before international movement of an animal (WOAH 2022c).
+Until further information is available, ELISAs cannot be considered to replace RNATTs for validation of serological response to vaccination before international movement of an animal (WOAH 2022c).